Vodafone leads FTSE on M&A talk, index closes flat

-LONDON, April 19 Britain's blue-chip share index closed flat on Thursday, as banks gave up gains after rising yields at a Spanish debt auction unnerved investors, but Vodafone Group outperformed on expectations it will make a bid for Cable & Wireless Worldwide.
+LONDON The blue-chip share index closed flat on Thursday, as banks gave up gains after rising yields at a Spanish debt auction unnerved investors, but Vodafone Group (VOD.L) outperformed on expectations it will make a bid for Cable & Wireless Worldwide CWP.L.

 "It is a very twitchy session, there is a little bit of a gain but I think the market expected to make a bit of consolidation, we will be buying the dips," said Ed Woolfit, head of trading at Galvan, who expects the index to push through the 6,000 level.